 He talks about different workshops on mental health and wellness he leads and how he goes about interpreting dreams.

-Howard shares who he is in the classroom and what he wants his students to learn.
+He shares who he is in the classroom and what he wants his students to learn.

-He describes being diagnosed at the age of seven with Acute Lymphocytic Leukemia and surviving cancer as a child.
+Howard recalls his childhood in Potomac, Maryland, his sister Elisa, being diagnosed at the age of seven with Acute Lymphocytic Leukemia and surviving cancer as a child.

-Howard recites a poem he wrote in graduate school called ‘Fallen Angel’ about isolation and pretending.
+He recites a poem he wrote in graduate school called ‘Fallen Angel’ about isolation and pretending.

-He talks about discovering that his sister Elisa had been killed and managing the events that followed.
+Howard talks about discovering that his sister Elisa had been killed and managing the events that followed.

-Howard answers where he is now emotionally, what has helped him manage his grief, and what he says to people experiencing tragedy and loss.
+He answers where he is now emotionally, what has helped him manage his grief, and what he says to people experiencing tragedy and loss.

-He explains why the life and welfare of animals is so important to him.
+Howard explains why the life and welfare of animals is so important to him.

 plus Mark’s Personal Word Essay: The Way of the Jain